Topological models of arithmetic: The topology of a topological model of arithmetic

-\begin{proof} Statement (1) is immediate, since all operations on a set are continuous with respect to discrete or indiscrete topologies.
-Statement (2) follow from the main theorem.
-For statement (3), consider the initial-segment topology.
+\begin{proof} Statement (a) is immediate, since all operations on a set are continuous with respect to discrete or indiscrete topologies.
+Statement (2) follows from the main theorem, so ``sufficiently strong fragment'' for statement (b) means $\mathrm{I}\Delta_0$.
+For statement (c), consider the initial-segment topology.
 If $x+y\leq k$, then for any $x'\leq x$ and $y'\leq y$, we would have $x'+y'\leq k$.
 Thus, we have an open neighborhood of $(x,y)$ whose image under addition is contained in the open set $[0,k]$, and so addition is continuous.
 A similar argument works for multiplication: if $xy\leq k$, then any $x'\leq x$ and $y'\leq y$ will have $x'y'\leq k$.
-So we have verified statement (3).
-For statement (4), we consider the final-segment topology.
+So we have verified statement (c).
+For statement (d), we consider the final-segment topology.
 If $x+y\geq k$, then for any $x'\geq x$ and $y'\geq y$, we will have $x'+y'\geq k$, and so addition is continuous.
-Similarly, if $xy\geq k$, then for any $x'\geq x$ and $y'\geq y$, we have $x'y'\geq k$, and so multiplication is continuous, verifying statement (4). \end{proof}
+Similarly, if $xy\geq k$, then for any $x'\geq x$ and $y'\geq y$, we have $x'y'\geq k$, and so multiplication is continuous, verifying statement (4).
+Thus, for statements (3) and (4) ``sufficiently strong fragment" means $\PA^-$. \end{proof}

 The key for statements (3) and (4) was the monotone nature of addition and multiplication in a model of arithmetic; the argument would not work (and the result fails) in ordered rings, where multiplication by negative numbers is order reversing.
 Note that those topologies are not Hausdorff.